 Bearer: Almeria, city of.

-The Commoners' Certification of Arms for Evander Graham Wylder McCoy with his arms designed by Randy David Lee Xavier Potts and emblazoned by me.
+The Commoners' Certification of Arms for Britania Anastoshia Korÿn McCoy with her arms designed by Randy David Lee Xavier Potts and emblazoned by me.

 Credits: Randy Potts is the designer of the coat of arms.